 However, Canada's contraband tobacco problem is entrenched and these measures will not be sufficient on their own to address it.
-Moreover, the NCACT is concerned that upcoming changes to tobacco packaging regulations proposed in bill S-5 will facilitate an increase in contraband and counterfeit tobacco.
-So-called "plain packaging" requirements will make it easier for contraband smugglers to create illegal product, and will make it much easier for illegal manufacturers to create counterfeit cigarettes, up to now a limited market.
+Moreover, coming changes to tobacco packaging regulations will facilitate an increase in contraband and counterfeit tobacco.
+By making packages easily replicated, removing differentiations on the cigarettes themselves, and adopting an actual package that is the most common in the illegal market, consumers will be less able to distinguish between legal and illegal product.
+Moreover, these packaging changes will make it easier for illegal cigarette manufacturers to produce counterfeit tobacco products, which have not been a major issue in Canada to this point.

 Even "traditional" contraband tobacco will benefit from plain packaging: illegal cigarettes in Australia spiked following the introduction of plain packaging, and Canada's criminal market is much more entrenched than Australia's was.
-Indeed, there is some recognition by government that branded marijuana will help curb the illegal market.
+The federal government has recognized that branded marijuana will help curb the illegal market.
 What is true for cannabis is also true for tobacco.